hannadrehman/component-modern-design/README.md

 sudo apt-get install nodejs
 ```

-I have included all the node packages used in this project even then if you want to download them manually please install node npm on your system and open package.json file to look for all the project dependencies required. you can use npm to download them for your system.

-once the node and npm(if required) is installed you need to install gulp globally.
+once the node and npm is installed you need to install gulp globally.

 here is how you can download and install gulp :
 open cmd/terimnal and type in following commands.